ledroucpeetalex/BPM-Prediction/README.md

-BPM Prediction – Weak Signal Modeling & Progressive Capacity Scaling
+**BPM Prediction – Weak Signal Modeling & Progressive Capacity Scaling**

-Project Overview
+**Project Overview**

 This project was developed in the context of a Kaggle-style regression challenge.

-Objective: Predict BeatsPerMinute (BPM) from structured audio-derived features.
+**Objective**: Predict BeatsPerMinute (BPM) from structured audio-derived features.

-The central difficulty of this task was the extremely weak signal-to-noise ratio.
+The central difficulty of this task was the **extremely weak signal-to-noise ratio**.
 Feature-target correlations were low, linear structure was limited, and much of the predictive information was embedded in non-linear interactions.

-This project therefore focuses on progressive model capacity scaling, systematic experimentation, and disciplined validation under noisy conditions.
+This project therefore focuses on **progressive model capacity scaling**, systematic experimentation, and disciplined validation under noisy conditions.

-Core Challenge
+**Core Challenge**

 The dataset exhibited:
 - Low marginal feature correlation
 - High noise component
 - Interaction-driven predictive structure